Exploring Prophetic Mysteries

 The Prophetic Types of the Hebrew Scriptures teach a Pre-Tribulation Rapture?

-Once the dominos of non-Biblical claims start to fall from the false pre-tribulation rapture doctrine, they seem to go on and on.
+Once the dominos of unbiblical claims start to fall from the false Pre-Tribulation rapture theory, they seem to go on and on.
 These are just some of the contradictions and problems with pre-tribulation rapture theory.

 The popular Pre-Tribulation Rapture theory is unsupported by any direct Scripture references and should be considered an erroneous doctrine.
-There is no Scripture which describes either a secret coming of Christ or a secret Rapture.
+There is no Scripture which describes either an invisible coming of Christ or an invisible Rapture; they are always described as visible and glorious.
 The Apostle Paul gives a clear, direct statement that the coming of the Lord and our gathering to Him will not take place until first the apostasy happens, the Antichrist is revealed, and the Abomination of Desolation occurs.
-The Great Multitude of Revelation 7 makes it clear that the Gentile Church is here during the Great Tribulation.
+The Great Multitude of Revelation 7 makes it clear that the Gentile Church is still here during the Great Tribulation.
 The Scriptures also make it clear that the Church can expect to experience tribulation and suffering in this world, and is not exempt from being tested and refined.
-Immanency is descriptive only of the day and hour, not the season.
-Extreme Dispensationalism is not a legitimate basis to deny that the Lord is talking about the Church in Matthew 24, Mark 13, and Luke 21.
+Imminence is descriptive only of the day and hour, not the season or year.
+Extreme Dispensational theology is not a legitimate basis to deny that the Lord is talking about the Church in Matthew 24, Mark 13, and Luke 21.
 All born-again believers will be gathered in the one and only rapture event.
-The Mystery of God is finished only at the Seventh Trumpet, not before the Tribulation as would be the case if there were a pre-tribulation rapture.
+The Mystery of God is finished only at the Seventh Trumpet, not before the Tribulation as would be the case if a pre-tribulation rapture brought an end to the Church age.
 The wrath of God does not begin until the Seven Bowls of God’s Wrath.
 Neither the Holy Spirit nor the Church is the Restrainer.
+The Tribulation is not the Day of the Lord.
 The 144,000 are nowhere described as evangelists.
-The story of the battle of Jericho is a clear prophetic type of the Seventh Trumpet rapture of the Church.
+The story of Rahab and the battle of Jericho is a clear prophetic type of the Seventh Trumpet rapture of the Church.

 Disclaimer: There are many good evangelical ministries and schools that teach a pre-tribulation rapture doctrine.
-This in not a condemnation of any doctrinally sound ministry of the Gospel of Jesus Christ, but an appeal for a more responsible study of the rapture doctrine taken directly from clear statements of Scripture instead of numerous assumptions which cannot be found anywhere in the Bible.
+This in not a condemnation of any doctrinally sound ministry of the Gospel of Christ, but an appeal for a more responsible study of the rapture doctrine taken directly from clear statements of Scripture instead of numerous assumptions which are not stated anywhere in the Bible.

 See also The Seventh Trumpet Rapture , The Restrainer and Last Days Scripture References